hacks-guide/finalize/docs.md

 - **ERROR**: "Error #24: SD is write-protected"
 - **CAUSE**: Script failed to write "0:/WRITE" dummy file (thus, SD is locked)
 - **FIX**: Tell user to unlock SD; if SD is unlocked, try tape-over-the-switch method, otherwise SD card is likely failing
-- **NOTE** You can emulate this by creating a file named WRITE with no file extension on root of SD

 ---